NastyaRush/tbd-workshop-1/README-phase-2a.md

   ```

-7. Explore files created by generator and describe them, including format, content, total size.
+✅7.
+Explore files created by generator and describe them, including format, content, total size.

    ***Files desccription***

-8. Analyze tpcdi.py.
+✅8.
+Analyze tpcdi.py.
 What happened in the loading stage?

-   ***Your answer***
+   The script creates a Spark session and ensures the necessary databases (digen, bronze, silver, gold) are created and used.
+It processes various TPC-DI files (e.g., Date.txt, DailyMarket.txt, Industry.txt, Prospect.csv, etc.) by: uploading files to a specified Google Cloud Storage stage, reading the files into Spark DataFrames with appropriate schemas, saving DataFrames as Parquet tables in the Data Lakehouse.

 9. Using SparkSQL answer: how many table were created in each layer?